Yoga for Adults with Special Needs

 - Parking / travel / accommodation

-Many of our students use Airbnb to find accommodation when coming to stay with us.
+Many of our students use Airbnb to find accommodation.
 To see the accommodation available through Airbnb please visit their website.

 You will be guided through highly effective and accessible strategies for integrating the remedial advantages of Special Yoga methodology into the lives of adults with special needs.
 With these skills you will have the ability to tailor various settings to the specific needs of the child or group you support.

 The strategies taught throughout this course will be applicable to a range of special needs including, but not excluded to, people with: